alice-dub/VN-Power-Scenario/README.md

 6. Files starting with param_ instanciate a Parameter object

-7. Files starting with summary_ correspond to a table or a set of tables

-8. Files starting with figure_ correspond to a figure

-9. Files in  tables.tocompare are used for regression testing.
+7. Files in  tables.tocompare are used for regression testing.
 Use "make reg_tests_reset" to populate/update it.